 Things changed though and instead of merely throwing oranges to suitors or simply as a gentle symbol of contempt, the citrus fruits graduated into fully-fledged weapons to be used in Ivrea’s famous Battle of the Oranges.
 The people on foot represent the population in open revolt against the feudal lord’s army symbolised by the people parading through the streets on carts.
 Raucous battle commenced annually until the 1st World War when a stricter and safer protocol for Ivrea’s carnival event was firmly established.

-On the Saturday at 9pm before the Battle of the Oranges (this year on the 14th Feb) the identity of Violetta (Mugnaia) is finally revealed by the Miller’s daughter’s escort of honour (Scorta d’ Onore della Mugnaia).
-She parades around the city by torchlight, accompanied by a dramatic backdrop of fireworks while Fat Beans (Fagioli Grassi), the traditional, peasant fare of choice bubble away in cauldrons.
+On the Saturday at 9pm before the Battle of Oranges the identity of Violetta (the Mugnaia) is finally revealed by the Miller’s daughter’s escort of honour (Scorta d’ Onore della Mugnaia).
+She parades around the city by torchlight, accompanied by a dramatic backdrop of fireworks while fat beans (fagioli grassi), the traditional, peasant fare of choice bubble away in cauldrons.
 This is the most famous dish associated with the long traditional of carnival dating back to the Middle Ages.
 For this charity bean fest (Fagiolate Rionali), hundreds of kilos of beans are cooked together with juicy salami and pigskin to be served to the townspeople early Sunday morning.
 This hearty meal will line and warm hungry stomachs as fuel for when battle begins later in the afternoon.